 Property types that don’t qualify for a reverse mortgage include vacation homes, secondary homes, and homes on income-producing land – such as a farm.
 Learn more about property requirements for a reverse mortgage.

 You Have Sufficient Equity in Your Home

 Perhaps the most obvious qualification for a reverse mortgage is having enough equity in your home to tap into.
 The more equity you have in your home, the more likely it is that you can get cash from a reverse mortgage to supplement your retirement income.
 As a general “rule of thumb,” the equity in your home should be at least 50% of your home’s value.
 Fortunately, since home values have risen over the past year, many homeowners are finding that they can qualify for a greater amount than in the past.
 To get a better idea of how much you could qualify to receive, contact the Longbridge team today.

 Sound like a good fit?
 Let’s talk.
 At Longbridge Financial, reverse mortgages are all that we do.
 We specialize in helping senior homeowners like you leverage your hard-earned home equity to address the financial challenges that impact so many American retirees.

 We’re committed to recommending the reverse mortgage program only after we make certain the program is right for you and meets your needs.
 Our team of reverse mortgage experts will get to know you, your goals, your home, and your finances as we discuss your options.
 And you can rest assured that if we ever feel like this is not the best option for you, we will tell you so.
 Not all lenders make that pledge.

-If you’re considering a reverse mortgage loan, check out our article on what to look for when selecting a lender.
-And for more information and answers to your reverse mortgage questions, contact the Longbridge team of experts today.
+For more information and answers to your reverse mortgage questions, contact the Longbridge team of professionals today.

 1 Newsroom | Northwestern Mutual – Planning & Progress Study 2019